 A standard covering double capped linear retrofit LED tubes is in preparation (EN62776).
 As long as this standard is not available manufacturers are recommended to use draft standard 34A/1642/CDV (ZVEI, 2014).
-For the electromagnetic compatibility of LED retrofit lamps an EMC assessment is in preparation at IEC/CISPR (current draft CISPR/F/628/CDV).
-For conversion lamps also 34A/1642/CDV should be taken into account.
+For the electromagnetic compatibility of LED retrofit lamps a EMC assessment is in preparation at IEC/CISPR (current draft CISPR/F/628/CDV).
+For conversion lamps there is no own safety standard available so far.
+Therefore the requirements of the löamp components must be met, e.g. EN61347-2-13 for the control gear.

+Also 34A/1642/CDV might be taken into account.
 After rewiring of a luminaire conformity assessment of the luminaire has to be performed (among others: low voltage directive, electromagnetic compatibility).
 Prior to operation lumen output, energy efficiency, light colour and colour rendering have to be assessed.
 As long as there is no own standard available EN 62612 "Self-ballasted LED-lamps for general lighting services - Performance requirements" can be taken into account.
 So for the subjects glare, flickering, dimming, safety and blue light hazards standards are currently in work.